Inside the drive to bring ‘cultural workers’ into the labor movement

 When he was offered a job at the PMA in 2014, Adam Rizzo, a museum educator and now president of AFSCME Local 397 (which PMA workers helped charter to represent cultural workers in Philadelphia), said he jumped at it “because there’s this idea that there’s always 20 people behind you waiting to get their foot in the door and do it for less money. . . .
 There’s some sort of prestige that comes along with it.
 You’re doing this important work, but I certainly internalized this idea that I don’t do this for the money, so of course I didn’t even know how to advocate for myself in the workplace because of that.”

 When a crowdsourced spreadsheet of museum salaries went viral, collecting museum salary-and-benefits information for transparency, it revealed just how lacking those wages were.
-Not only were they “wildly depressed across the industry,” Rizzo says, but there were disparities within PMA itself, including among colleges at the same level.
+Not only were they “wildly depressed across the industry,” Rizzo says, but there were disparities within PMA itself, including among colleagues at the same level.

 That spreadsheet opened conversations and created the beginnings of union organizing.
 “We didn’t go into organizing thinking we were organizing,” Rizzo says.
 “We were just meeting sometimes at bars after work, talking about workplace issues, and we realized we’re organizing a union here.”
 As workers were about to go public with their union cards, the world shut down for COVID-19, and their organizing work was moved to Zoom.
 But they kept going.
 PMA workers voted to unionize in the summer of 2020, forming the first “wall-to-wall” union in a major American museum, meaning that every department, professional and nonprofessional workers, are in the same bargaining unit.